MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-commands.md

 Requires [Table admin permission](../management/access-control/role-based-authorization.md) for the source and destination tables.

-* `async` (optional) specifies whether or not the command is executed asynchronously (in which case, an Operation ID (Guid) is returned, and the operation's status can be monitored using the [.show operations](./diagnostics.md#show-operations) command).
+* `async` (optional) specifies whether or not the command is executed asynchronously (in which case, an Operation ID (Guid) is returned, and the operation's status can be monitored using the [.show operations](operations.md#show-operations) command).
+    * In case this option is used, the results of a successful execution can be retrieved the [.show operation details](operations.md#show-operations-details) command).

 Specifying which extents should be dropped or moved is done by providing 2 queries
 - *query for extents to be dropped from table* - the results of this query specify the extent IDs